nortikin/sverchok/docs/nodes/modifier_change/bend_along_surface.rst

   is false.
 - **Cycle V**.
 Whether the surface is cyclic in the V direction.
 Default value is false.
+- **Grouped**.
+If checked, then the node expects list of lists of vertices at **Vertices** input.
+If not checked, then node expects list of vertices at **Vertices** input.
+Nesting level of output is always corresponding to input.
+  Default is checked.
 - **Flip surface**.
 If checked, then the surface normal will be flipped, so the object will be flipped upside down with relation to the surface.
 Unchecked by default.
 This parameter is available only in the N panel.